Aznbai/pseudo-autonomous-drone-2/README.md

 PAD2 can be used as a chord pattern or melody generator with any MIDI device.
 It is capable of producing formally correct and harmonic progressions.
 Main parameters of this generative process are changeable via the user interface: Tempo, Root Note, Scale, Progression and the probability of random change for each.
 The probabilities of chord/note Transposition, Substitution, Mute and addition of 5th, 7th, 11t obertones are also presented in UI.
+## Author
+Rostyslav Likholat
 ## License
-This project is licensed under the MIT License.
+This project is Open Hardware.
+It is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details.
-## Author
-Rostyslav Likholat
 ### Libraries
 Wire
 LCD